 On too many occasions to count she has called me out on my stuff, talked me down from bouts with anxiety, passed along sage wisdom, and walked me through recipes, home remedies, and business matters.

 No topic is off limits.
 Aside from my marriage, this is the safest space on Earth.
 We discuss possible solutions to my problems and we also dabble in solutions to everyone else’s problems too.
-If we know you, we have probably “fixed” you.
+If we know you, we have probably discussed your options and possibilities.
 Let me know if you want the notes.
-We are the life coaches you never knew you had….or needed.
+We are the life coaches you never knew you had….or wanted...or needed.
 Not judging, we just really like to discuss life's possibilities.

 My sister and my teenagers have benefited from our unsolicited life coaching and, to our absolute bewilderment, they DO NOT take copious and detailed notes.
 To my sister’s credit, she does, however, nod indulgently before she does the opposite.
 To be fair, I think she and my mom have “fixed” me a time or two as well.
 That’s fair play.